Hebrew Roots: Criticism

 The movement has faced theological criticism, primarily from other Christians but also from Jews who claim that the movement misunderstands and misrepresents fundamental aspects of Judaism.
 It has also faced secular criticism from historians who consider the movement to be anachronistic and historically inaccurate as well as from secular Jews who have claimed that the Hebrew Roots movement, similar to the Messianic movement, is a form of cultural appropriation.

 The movement's emphasis on Hebrew culture and identity has resulted in criticism by some historians.
-Second Temple Judaism and the culture of Roman Judaea during the time of Jesus was a syncretic mixture of Greek-speaking Hellenized Jews, Aramaic speaking peasantry influenced by Persian culture and Gentiles practicing Roman paganism and Greek Neo-Platonism.
+Second Temple Judaism and the culture of Roman Judaea during the time of Jesus was a syncretic mixture of Greek-speaking Hellenized Jews, Aramaic speaking peasantry influenced by Persian culture and Gentiles practicing Roman paganism.
 Modern Judaism and Jewish culture developed primarily in the diaspora after the destruction of the Second Temple and subsequent dispersal of Jews throughout the Roman empire.

-Hebrew ceased to exist as a living language following the Babylonian exile except for in small, isolated pockets.
-Aramaic replaced Hebrew as the primary language of the Jews following their return to Israel.
+Aramaic replaced Hebrew as the primary spoken language of the Jews following their return to Israel from the Babylonian exile.
 Likewise, the Greek and Persian languages also existed as lingua francas, representing the two dominant world powers in the region just prior to the arrival of Christianity.
 The predominant view of modern scholarship is that Jesus spoke Aramaic.
-Likewise, Mishnaic Hebrew did not develop until after the time of Jesus, and Aramaic, rather than Hebrew, was the standard liturgical language used during the time of Jesus.